Resilience

-Restoration: Our work includes planning and engineer design development. for a 165-acre Eco Park on the South River in Sayreville and South River.
+Restoration initiatives include planning and engineer design development. for a 165-acre Eco Park on the South River in Sayreville and South River.

 “Preparing for climate change is imperative and should be at the forefront of our coastal communities across the nation.
 But we will not protect our coast lines with only sea walls and tide gates.
 This alternative is shortsighted, will have dire environmental consequences, and may result in increased damages from failure.